OptAlex/Fund_Rating_Model/README.md

 # What are we doing?
 Perform substantial market risk modelling according to SVB and Lehman

+# How to organise?

+We use Trello to organise our tasks.
+Please make sure to create an account and keep track of everything project related there.
+This includes Literature, ToDo, Meetings, Time Schedule and so on.
+Link to join: https://trello.com/invite/marketrisk25/ATTIc2efa7bc04b806f168c1ba552d0c89892AD94AC3

 # How to use GIT?

 1. Never push to main branch!
 This branch is only used for merging new features into the main code.
 The features are tested on the prep branch first!